Announcing the Transit-Oriented Development Toolkit

 Environmental Systems of Resilience

 At this point, any approach toward sustainability and resilience in development relies on an understanding of the connection between systems in the built environment and natural environment.
-Efforts to mitigate impact or restore natural systems are planned to include co-benefits to community infrastructure.
+Efforts to mitigate impact or restore natural systems are planned to include co-benefits to communities, including through green stormwater infrastructure.

 Implementation projects that result from the comprehensive planning process can go a long way toward ensuring better preserved natural systems lead to more resilient communities.